aronedwards91/fantasy-map/README.md

 ## To Do

-- cities; dormum, ghast, elodhiir
+- cities; ghast, elodhiir
+- terrain map
+- entries for all districts
 - Add cities
 - city tooltips
 - expand out entries